 Read reviews and talk to other homeschoolers before purchasing curriculum.

 This is extremely helpful, and you can do a Google search of almost any curriculum to find reviews online.
 There’s even a site called Homeschool Reviews.
 I attended homeschooling conferences and read books like Cathy Duffy’s 100 Top Picks for Homeschool Curriculum.
 Now Cathy Duffy has lots of reviews online, too, at Cathy Duffy Reviews.
-There are also many reviews at The Old Schoolhouse.
 If you Google homeschool reviews you’ll find links to many more homeschool reviewers as well.